-Bengal’s BIG BJP march with 1 lakh supporters to Kolkata Police headquarters
+TMC- BJP fracas, BJP workers holding march in Kolkata lathi-charged

+Kolkata, June 12: A fresh clashes have been reported from West Bengal's capital Kolkata where the Bharatiya Janata Party (BJP) is holding a march to protest against the killing of its workers and complete breakdown of law and order in the state.

+It was reported that the Kolkata Police baton-charged and used water cannons and tear gas to disperse BJP workers who were marching towards Lal Bazar to protest against the Trinamool Congress (TMC) government.The incident took place on Bepin Behari Ganguly Street.

-Kolkata, June 12: The Bharatiya Janata Party will hold a march to the Kolkata Police Headquarters in Lalbazar on Wednesday in the wake of protesting against the soaring violence, killing of its party men and alleging a complete lapse of law and order in West Bengal.
+The BJP will hold a march to the Kolkata Police Headquarters in Lalbazar today in the wake of protesting against the soaring violence, killing of its party men and alleging a complete lapse of law and order in West Bengal.

 According to the saffron party sources, close to one lakh people are expected to take part in the rally.